 Say hello to my new favorite summertime dessert!
-This icebox cake is no-bake and uses only five ingredients.
+This strawberry icebox cheesecake dessert is no-bake and uses only five ingredients.
 You can throw it together in about 15 minutes and after a short chill in the refrigerator it’s ready to be enjoyed.
-You can top it with any kind of berry or fresh fruit that strikes your fancy, but right now is a great time to take advantage of all the bright red, fat, sweet strawberries that line the shelves of grocery stores and farmer’s markets tables alike.
+Top it with any kind of berry or fresh fruit that strikes your fancy.
+But right now, it’s a great time to take advantage of all the bright red, fat, sweet strawberries that line the shelves of grocery stores and farmer’s markets tables alike.

 My favorite graham crackers are made with honey.
-They have a touch more sweetness than regular grahams and I recommend using them in this recipe.
+They have a touch more sweetness than regular grahams.
+So I recommend using them in this recipe.
 I think chocolate grahams would be wonderful in this dessert too.
-I plan to try that next time, perhaps with a drizzle of chocolate syrup on top of the strawberries..?
+Maybe I’ll do that next time.
+Perhaps with a drizzle of chocolate syrup on top of the strawberries..?
 Yes?
-I think yes.
+Yes.

 I have romantic feelings about this GIF.